 - States With The Lowest Average Motorcycle Insurance

 - States With The Highest Average Motorcycle Insurance

 We performed a study reviewing motorcycle insurance quotes across all 50 states to see what the average cost of motorcycle insurance quotes was in each one.
 We then took the aggregate of those premiums and found that the average annual motorcycle insurance rate in the U.S. was $519.
 You can see what the average cost for motorcycle insurance is in your state, in the table below.

 |State||Monthly Insurance Rate||Annual Motorcycle Insurance Rate||% Change vs Avg|

 The average annual and monthly rates are rounded to the nearest whole dollar amount.

-The study used a male, 45-year-old sample rider and gathered quotes from as many as five major motorcycle insurance carriers in each state.
-The sample insurance policy included bodily injury protection of $100,000 per person/$300,000 per accident and $50,000 in property damage coverage.
+To estimate average rates, our study used a male, 45-year-old sample rider and gathered quotes from as many as five major motorcycle insurance carriers in each state.
+We calculated average quote using a sample insurance policy which included bodily injury protection of $100,000 per person/$300,000 per accident and $50,000 in property damage coverage.
 The deductibles for both comprehensive and collision coverage were $500.

 States With The Lowest Average Motorcycle Insurance Cost